Golaghat Municipal Board

 The Golaghat Municipal Board or the GMB, established in 1920, one of the oldest civic bodies of the state of Assam, formed before Indian Independence of 1947, is responsible for the civic infrastructure and administration of the city of Golaghat.
 The Golaghat Municipal Board with a population of about 60 thousand is Golaghat sub-district's only municipal board located in Golaghat sub-district of Golaghat district in the state Assam in India.
 Total geographical area of Golaghat municipal board is 7.32 km2.
 There are 13 wards in the city, and the board has the total administration over 9,646 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Municipal Board limits and impose taxes on properties coming under its jurisdiction.
+It is also authorized to build roads within Municipal Board limits and impose taxes on properties in its jurisdiction.

 History

 Golaghat is one of the oldest tea urban centres of Assam.
-The area is known for rich cultural heritage, its contribution during India's freedom struggle, tea gardens, forest reserves, including the world heritage site - Kaziranga National Park, Robin's Children and ABITA Natural History Museum, Hot water springs, besides the recent addition being Numaligarh Refinery Limited.
+The area is known for rich cultural heritage, its contribution during India's freedom struggle, tea gardens, forest reserves, including the world heritage site - Kaziranga National Park, Robin's Children and ABITA Natural History Museum, hot water springs, besides the recent addition being Numaligarh Refinery Limited.

 Golaghat has been the headquarter of oldest sub-division for over 150 years since 1839 and declared as a District in 1987.
 Golaghat Municipality Board is a historical one in terms of its age (since 1920).

 General elections

 The general elections for the elected wing of the corporation is held every 5 years.
-For the last civic body election, as many as 51 candidates from all the major parties, including the BJP, AGP and Congress, had filed their nomination papers.
+For the civic body election in 2015, as many as 51 candidates from all the major parties, including the BJP, AGP and Congress, filed their nomination papers.